NextCenturyCorporation/MCS/python_api/API.md

 - objectId : string, optional\
 The "uuid" of the held object.
 Defaults to the first held object.
+- objectDirectionX : float, optional\
+The X of the directional vector pointing to where you would like to throw the object based on your current viewport.
-- (Not Yet Supported) rotation : float\
+- objectDirectionY : float, optional\
-Rotation degrees around the Y axis to throw the held object (left/right).
+The Y of the directional vector pointing to where you would like to throw the object based on your current viewport.
-- (Not Yet Supported) horizon : float\
+- objectDirectionZ : float, optional\
-Rotation degrees around the X axis to throw the held object (up/down).
+The Z of the directional vector pointing to where you would like to throw the object based on your current viewport.
+(Note: if no direction is given, the object will be thrown forward (0, 0, 1))

 - force : float\
 The amount of force, from 0 to 1, used to throw the held object.
 Default: 0.5